climatescope/climatescope.org/app/_en_insights/emerging-markets-investment.md

 **Figure 9:** Net new carbon-neutral power generating capacity additions

 ![Figure 9](/assets/images/content/insights/investment/CS2017_INV_Fig9.JPG)

-_Source: Bloomberg New Energy Finance.
-Note: carbon neutral generation includes renewables plus large hydro and nuclear generation capacity._
+<small>_Source: Bloomberg New Energy Finance.
+Note: carbon neutral generation includes renewables plus large hydro and nuclear generation capacity._</small>

 Successes in some larger, developing countries to date prove that clean energy can be deployed at scale and at some of the lowest costs in the world, thanks in part to a firmly established global supply chain.
 But the capital generally only flows to countries that instill investor confidence by establishing clear, transparent, and sturdy policy frameworks.